-2.5 Lake stability
+2.4 Lake stability

-Changes in LakeSPI indices over the last five years (or survey used that is closest to the five year timeframe) have been used to provide an indication of current stability in lake condition and direction of any change.
-The stability of lakes over this five year time frame, is indicated either as being stable (±3%), declining (>-3%) or improving (>+3%).
+Changes in LakeSPI indices over the last five years (or survey that is closest to the five year timeframe) have been used to provide an indication of current stability in lake condition and direction of any change.
+In this report, the stability of lakes over the five year time frame is indicated either as being stable (\pm 5%), declining (>-5%) or improving (>+5%).